zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

               undelegated data has created, if any.
-         4. If the lookup returns the relevant address record or records, A for A record query and AAAA for AAAA record query, and with the same owner name as in the query, then extract those and add to *Address Records From Child* with name and IP address or addresses.
+         4. If the lookup returns the relevant address record or records, A for A record query and AAAA for AAAA record query, and with the same owner name as in the query (i.e. CNAME should not be followed), then extract those and add to *Address Records From Child* with name and IP address or addresses.
       4. Or, if the response has the AA flag unset, then output *[CHILD_NS_FAILED]*.